ryx/datalayer.js/README.md

 ## Configuration
 After including the datalayer.js module you have to call the `initialize` method on the global instance to perform basic setup and tell datalayer.js which plugins to load.
 Options are provided using a configuration object that is passed to the initialize method.
 You can read more about the available options in the [documentation for the initialize method](#).

-### Plugins and Rules
+### Rules and Plugin Loading
-The `plugins` option decides which plugins you want to use.
-It expects an array with object literals, that define a plugin `type` and an optional `rule`.
-The rule is *very important*.
-It determines under which conditions a plugin receives events.
-Simply put - when the rule evaluates to `true` (or is not defined at all) the plugin will receive events, otherwise it will be ignored during [broadcast](#).
+The `rules` option ultimately controls which plugins to load when.
+It expects one or multiple function(s) in an array.
+Each function is expected to return an array with plugin instances.
+These functions are called during initialization, receive the global data as argument and then decide under which conditions a plugin will be created and receive events.
+Simply put - when a rule returns a plugin this plugin will receive events, otherwise it will be ignored during [broadcast](#).
 Read more about that under [Rule Configuration](#).

+You might wonder why there is not just one single function?
+The multi-function approach is meant to better separate different types of rules and plugins.
+If everything is within on function it soon gets messy and more difficult to understand.
+However, you are free to use one single function for all your rules it it better suits your needs.

 ```javascript
 import {